 I stopped her at “willing to travel with you and your pet.” reminding her that she was in school and that wasn’t realistic.
 Then marketing mommy kicked in.
 Any normal parent would have probably said “great honey!” to her message (minus the travel part) but not me.
 The message lacked heart.
 It was intervention time.

 I asked her WHY she had a pet-sitting business.
 No silence.

 Because I love animals and I love helping my neighbors

 YESSSSSSSSSS!
 (I shouted with excitement when she said this which scared the heck out of her, oops!)
 Then I came back to reality but that’s the answer I’m talking about!
 That heartfelt answer was what she needed to say in her video.
 Anybody can do a job, but people who do what they love will always have a competitive edge.

 People don’t care what you know until they know that you care.

 It is a gift to be able to do work you love, for people you love.
-Make sure that your marketing messaging communicates why you do what you do, no matter how new or old your web-based business is!
+Make sure that your marketing messaging communicates why you do what you do, no matter how new or old your business is!